 - Take the long view.
 The relationship with one’s children is forever.

-Some of the main advantages of mediating family issues are:
+Some of the main advantages of family counselling are:

 - The whole extended family can be considered and involved.